|

 XI.
 SHIPPING FROM USA A PARTIAL CARGO.
 COMBINING TWO OR MORE CARGO DELIVERIES/DOCK RECEIPTS INTO ONE SINGLE SHIPMENT/BILL OF LADING

 AMID Logistics, LLC offers an economical LCL service for shipping goods internationally.
-This service allows you to combine several smaller cargo deliveries into one larger shipment.
+This service enables you to consolidate multiple smaller cargo deliveries into a single larger shipment.
 For instance, if you buy multiple smaller items from eBay or Amazon and have them delivered to the same address in the USA, you can consolidate them into a single international LCL shipment.

-Each LCL shipment has a unique booking and reference number and is connected to one specific cargo delivery.
+Each LCL shipment has a unique booking and reference number and is associated with a specific cargo delivery.
 This delivery is documented with a dock receipt from the ocean freight carrier’s terminal (CFS).
 Once your cargo is delivered to the CFS, it will be released for shipment to the final destination without any extra notice.

-Keep in mind that not all international ocean freight carriers provide partial shipment services.
-If AMID Logistics, LLC does not approve your request for a partial shipment at the time of booking, each cargo delivery will be treated as a separate shipment instead of being combined.
+Please note that not all international ocean freight carriers offer partial shipment services.
+If AMID Logistics, LLC does not approve your request for a partial shipment at the time of booking, each cargo delivery will be treated as a separate shipment, rather than being combined.
 Additionally, carriers may charge a fee for partial shipments if applicable.

 If you need to combine two or more cargo deliveries into one shipment or bill of lading, please send an email request at the time of booking.
 You must get approval from AMID Logistics, LLC.
-If approved, there is a fee of $35 for each additional cargo delivery (dock receipt) after the first one.
+If approved, a fee of $35 will be charged for each additional cargo delivery (dock receipt) after the first one.
 Be aware that you may also incur fees for storage, handling, and documentation from the direct sea freight carrier.

 Shipping from the USA works best with an LCL (Less than Container Load) partial cargo, which can hold larger shipments.
 Do not confuse LCL partial cargo with combining small packages into one box, like with MyUS.com.

 Usually, you can ship 3-5 LCL deliveries within 10-25 days to the same ocean freight terminal (CFS) under the same billing.
-If you exceed the number of deliveries or the time limit, you might face extra charges for storage, handling, and documentation.
+If you exceed the number of deliveries or the time limit, you may incur additional charges for storage, handling, and documentation.

 For more information about partial international LCL shipments, please contact AMID Logistics, LLC.